-I spend a significant portion of my time working with new change practitioners leaving Prosci’s Certification Program and supporting them on the first steps of their change management journey.
+I spend a significant portion of my time working with new change practitioners following Prosci’s Certification Program and supporting them on the first steps of their change management journey.
 The most common question I receive is “where do I start?”
 This question is the perfect segue into a conversation around the definition of success post-certification.

-Upon leaving the Certification Program you should be able to tackle any change expertly and you are going to be instantly successful, right?
-Wrong.
+Upon leaving the Certification Program you should be able to expertly tackle any change and you're going to be instantly successful, right?
+Well, not exactly.
 Becoming an effective change practitioner takes time, patience, and continued engagement and practice with the methodology.
-However, in my conversations I say if you have begun taking action on the following in the short term post-certification, you have been successful:
+However, in my conversations I say if you have begun taking action on the following in the short term post-certification, you're successful.

 During certification, you demonstrated your competency in the use of Prosci’s change management tools and concepts by applying them to a real project from your organization.
-You practiced delivering a presentation of your change management plan in the program and gained feedback and direction on how to make the presentation more impactful.
+You practiced delivering a presentation of your change management plan and gained feedback and direction on how to make the presentation more impactful.
 Post-certification, it is imperative that you take that presentation and adapt it for your project sponsor.
 Clearly articulate not only that you completed activities and assessments in the Certification Program, but also articulate why the activities and assessments you completed for your change matter.

-The Certification Program provides you an end-to-end overview and explanation of the methodology, including the assessments, templates and tools you have at your disposal (and you still have those tools available to you after the program in your Practitioner eToolkit).
+The Certification Program provides you an end-to-end overview and explanation of the methodology, including the assessments, templates and tools you have at your disposal (you still have those tools available to you after the program in your Practitioner eToolkit).
 After completing your certification, you should consider the scope, size, type, complexity, objective and timing of your project and begin to scale and right-size your change management approach.
 Explore your Practitioner eToolkit and get familiar with the resources you have, but know that you will not use every tool every time.
 Adapting and customizing your approach based on the characteristics of the change at hand is a critical success factor.